 - In the event of an unfortunate spill, always blot the stain first.
 Wine stains, juice stains, and blood stains are the most difficult to get rid off with DIY solutions.
 If you manage to spill something that stains heavily, you might want to talk to professional services for a cleanup.
 In case, you do not want to refer to professional services, try sprinkling some baking soda over the spot, vacuum the excess and repeat the process in case the stain does not budge.

 Your mattress can last longer than the manufacturer guarantees, provided you treat it right.
 Be gentle, but prompt in your cleaning attempts to extend its longevity.

 How to Get Rid of all Unwanted Smells, Stains, and Dust From your Bed?

 Cleaning a mattress is a necessary task if you live in a hot and humid climate.
 Even the residents of cooler cities and suburbs need to opt for a thorough cleanup every six months.
 This process might take some time as bedding usually has multiple components, and each one requires different treatment.

-Clean and vacuum every nook and cranny – Do not neglect the sides.
+Clean and vacuum every nook and cranny.
+Do not neglect the sides.
 Use the same overlapping motion to clean the edges of your bedding.
 The edges rub against our calves and thighs constantly, when we are sitting on the bed.
-That leads to the accumulation of significant amounts of dead cells, sweat and grime.
+It leads to the accumulation of significant amounts of dead cells, sweat, and grime.
 It is a crime not to clean the sides of a mattress while cleaning the rest of it.